common-workflow-language/user_guide/_extras/miscellaneous.md

-This is a collection of examples and short notes about some operations that fall outside the scope of the User Guide and/or have not yet been implemented in a clean way in the CWL specification.
+This is a collection of examples and short notes about some operations that fall outside the scope of the User Guide and/or have not yet been implemented in a clean way in the CWL standards.

 ### Get output values of a specific type using `evalFrom`